ppy/osu-wiki/news/2022/2022-12-16-project-loved-december-2022.md

 Before we move on with this month's picks, let's talk about some changes within the Project Loved team:

-- We'd like to bid farewell to ::Noffy::{ user=1541323 }, [Nokashi](https://osu.ppy.sh/users/5431196), and ::Zeus-::{ user=5464437 }, as they've resigned from the team very recently.
+- We'd like to bid farewell to ::Noffy::{ user=1541323 }, ::Nokashi::{ user=5431196 }, and ::Zeus-::{ user=5464437 }, as they've resigned from the team very recently.
 Thank you for making Loved awesome by making sure that all picks have been thoroughly checked and prepared for the Loved category in terms of integral metadata and moderation checks!
 - On the other hand, say hello to ::Maxus::{ user=4335785 }!
 He will be joining the metadata team to make sure that picks are in pristine condition before receiving their well-earned leaderboards.
 - A new drummer approaches! ::Eriha::{ user=16320311 } joins the osu!taiko Loved captains in order to help bring some of the community's most adored beatmaps to justice by granting them all a chance in the Loved polls.